anaisauge/Deep-Learning-and-applied-AI/README.md

 This project investigates whether model merging can correct shortcut learning in a biased classifier without retraining.
 On CelebA, a ResNet-50 trained with standard ERM exploits the gender–blondness correlation, reaching 94.6% average accuracy but only 22.0% worst-group accuracy (WGA) on blond males.

 We train a lightweight specialist exclusively on male subgroups and merge it with the ERM model using four strategies.
-Our best method, Task Arithmetic, achieves 84.7% WGA — surpassing Group DRO (84.1%) at zero retraining cost.
+Our best method, Task Arithmetic, achieves 84.7% WGA — surpassing Group DRO (84.1%) with a reduced retraining cost.

 ## Methods